manikaSharma16/ImageEditingApp/README.md

-# ImageEditingApp

-# Complex Interactions Assignment
+# ImageEditingApp: A computer vision application focused on spatial and projective image transformations.

 ## Cropping Functionalities
-The assignment is divided into three distinct functionalities involved in cropping an image using the tool.
+The project is divided into three distinct functionalities involved in cropping an image using the tool.
 They are as follows:

 ### Resizing the image and crop rectangle:
 Resizing an image and reshaping the cropping rectangle is one of the fundamental features required for any image editing tool.
 The resizing image feature can be implemented using a magnification, which is done using a scaling variable (positive scalar).